 Health plans may replace face to face visits with telephonic or telehealth outreach.

 Extended enrollment MDCP and STAR+PLUS HCBS

-To ensure members do not experience a gap in services due to the temporary suspension of face to face service coordination visits for COVID-19, HHSC is extending enrollment in the Medically Dependent Children’s Program (MDCP) and STAR+PLUS Home and Community Based Services (HCBS) for members with an ISP expiring from April 2020 through December 2020 for 12 months from the original ISP end date.
+To ensure members do not experience a gap in services due to the temporary suspension of face to face service coordination visits for COVID-19, HHSC is extending enrollment for the Medically Dependent Children’s Program (MDCP) and STAR+PLUS Home and Community Based Services (HCBS) for members with an ISP expiring from April 2020 through December 2020 for 12 months from the original ISP end date.

 The extension applies to the member’s Screening and Assessment Instrument (SAI), STAR+PLUS HCBS Medical Necessity Level of Care (MNLOC) and corresponding ISPs.